danblevins/list-of-terminal-command-aliases/README.md

-# My List of Terminal Command Aliases
+# 💻 List of Terminal Command Aliases

 ## By [Dan Blevins](https://www.linkedin.com/in/dan-blevins/)